LaudateCorpus1/image-streamer-sles/artifact-bundles/README.md

-# SLES12 artifacts for ImageStreamer v5.0 release
+# SLES12/15 artifacts for ImageStreamer v5.2 release

 ## Note:
-- All artifact bundles in this repo are compatible with ImageStreamer v5.0 release
+- All artifact bundles in this repo are compatible with ImageStreamer v5.2 release
 - Click on 'Branch:' drop down menu on this page to get artifact bundles for other ImageStreamer releases
 - The following SLES versions are supported
 	- SLES 12 SP1
 	- SLES 12 SP2
 	- SLES 12 SP3
 	- SLES 12 SP4
+	- SLES 15 SP1
+	- SLES 15 SP2

 ## Version history

-HPE-SLES12-EFI-2019-06-16-v5.0.zip
+HPE-SLES12-EFI-2020-04-02-v5.2.zip
- - Artifact bundle for SLES12 for v5.0
+ - Artifact bundle for SLES12 for v5.2
+HPE-SLES15-EFI-2020-04-02-v5.2.zip
+ - Artifact bundle for SLES15 for v5.2

 ## EFI based artifacts